frictionlessdata/tableschema-py/README.md

 # JTSKIT

-A utility library for working with JSON Table Schema in Python
+A utility library for working with JSON Table Schema in Python.

 ## Goals